MudroadWhite/pm-neo4j-helper/scripts/v1/readme.md

 Within the helper I have built a simple error checking system that checks errors while parsing the scripts.
 Errors that can be detected
 includes:

-1. General syntax errors that mentioned in `README.md`.
+1. General syntax errors that mentioned in [README.md](/README.md).
 2. Propositions that don't exist in the database while reading a line.

-Because of this, several types of error that could be critical, cannot be detected.
-They might include:
+Because of the nature(brutality), several types of critical errors cannot be detected.
+They include:
-1. Wrong proof relation `a <- b`, assigning a proposition `a` to a proof proposition `b` whose name *exists* in the database.
+1. Wrong proof relation `a <- b`, assigning a proposition `a` to a proof proposition `b`, where the name `b` *exists* in the database.
 2. Missing proof relations, tactics due to carelessness.
-3. Missing propositions not being record, which should occur at a very low chance.
+3. Missing proposition numbers not being recorded, which should occur at a very low chance.

 ## Comments are More Useful than You Think